flipacholas/Architecture-of-consoles/articles/master-system.Rmd.md

 audio_switcher("(ref:fmexpcaption)", class="float-side", src1="psg", label1="(ref:psgtitle)", src2="fm", label2="(ref:fmtitle)")
 ```

 The Japanese version of the Master System embedded an extra chip for audio made by Yamaha called **YM2413**.
 It's drastically different from the previous PSG as it uses the **frequency modulation** technique to generate sound.
-I've explained briefly how this works in the [Mega Drive article](`r ref("mega-drive-genesis#tab-7-1-yamaha-ym2612")`), in case you are interested.
+I've explained briefly how this works in the [Mega Drive article](mega-drive-genesis#tab-7-1-yamaha-ym2612), in case you are interested.

 This chip in particular has **nine channels** of audio.
 Each channel can either select one of the 16 preset instruments, or define a custom one by programming the carrier and modulator.
 Unfortunately, only one custom instrument is allowed at a time.
 On the other side, the new instrument provides some interesting functions, such as ADSR envelope controls and feedback.